FAQ

 Question: Is there one author or writer who has been particularly inspirational in your career?

-Answer: I have been most inspired in my writing life by Harry Chapin (singer, songwriter, & performer), who I saw live in concert four times–and whose CDs are still my favourite concerts when I make a long road trip.
-Visit the site created by his family and the fan site.
-I have also loved many books — check my blog for titles and authors.
+Answer: Linda has been most inspired in her writing life by Harry Chapin (singer, songwriter, & performer), who she saw live in concert four times–and whose songs are still her favourite concerts when she takes a long road trip.

 Question: If you could change one thing you wanted to do, but didn’t, what would it be?